kyleraze/Website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include applied microeconometrics, the economics of education, and labor economics.
+bio: I am an applied microeconomist with broad research interests in applied microeconometrics, the economics of education, and labor economics.
+I teach courses in labor, econometrics, and introductory microeconomics at the undergraduate level.
 education:
   courses:
   - course: Ph.D. in Economics